jonatack/kraken_ruby_client/README.md

 To support the project:

 * Use Kraken Ruby Client in your apps, and please file an issue if you encounter anything that's broken or missing.
-A failing spec to demonstrate the issue is awesome.
+A failing test to demonstrate the issue is awesome.
 A pull request with passing tests is even better!

 ## License/disclaimer